 A couple sees the opportunity to fulfill their childhood dreams.
 The garage is teared down and replaced with a mancave (with a bathtub).
 Even though there is plenty of space for 2 full racing sims it seemed like a better idea to build two CoffeeRacers so the room can also be used for fitness, beers, DYI and as a playroom for the new additions to the family.
 This time the CoffeeRacer is made from steel to make them as small as possible and with a lid so it can be operated more easily.
 "We are living the dream, but can I help others with the same dream!?".

 They decide installing doors in the mancave can wait.
+People are complaining about being bored in their houses.
 The extra spare time due to Covid would best be spent developing something that can make others enjoy their time at home more.
 Three more prototypes were created, to ensure the CoffeeRacer works with different steering wheels, different couches and different sized persons.
 The first one still at home, the next two are designed and built together with luxury furniture maker in the Netherlands with 45 years of experience in the production for various luxurious brands.
 The CoffeeRacer available for ordering is the 7th version and we want to keep learning until everybody wanting to race at home can do so!

 So the problem for console racers in the livingroom is solved, The feedback is great but the price is not for everyone and there are quite some requests from the PC racing community to create a solution for desk PC users.
 The CoffeeRacer 'Play' is born, with the revolutionary desk chair mount!